 I’m meeting Alyssa for the first time.
 She is a First Access counselor for Behavioral Health and she is facilitating my intake.
 She calls me in and asks me some questions.
 The questions are easy and difficult at the same time.
 I know all the answers, it’s the saying them out loud that is hard.
-I start rattling off about hospital stays, self-harm, suicidal ideation, accidental prescription addiction, withdrawal, fear, anxiety, depression, PTSD, disassociating, past therapeutic experiences.
+I start rattling off about hospital stays, self-harm, suicidal ideation, accidental prescription addiction, withdrawal, fear, anxiety, depression, C-PTSD, disassociating, past therapeutic experiences.

 She applauds me on the different coping strategies I have employed like getting a tattoo on my left arm so I will see that beautiful inscription instead of seeing my wrist as a canvas for cutting.
 I tell her how I am terrified at night when I try to sleep, afraid of that space between closing my eyes and actually falling asleep.
 Afraid of not falling asleep.
 Scared of the memories, intrusive thoughts, anxieties, flashbacks that haunt me when the shadows come.

 I’m sleeping so much better these days but those times still come, and I’m 5 years old and alone and scared.
 I don’t know why my my mom is gone or why my brother and I are living in a different home.
 I just know it’s a loss.
 A devastating loss that will never be healed.
 I live from that loss every day.
 It is a magnet that draws predators, tormentors, damaged peers, and it brands me as damaged, too.